fv-py/fvpy/README.md

 # fvpy
-A Python package for FITS overview
+The Python way of browsing through FITS files.